Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group23____YingxuePan_TaianChen_XiWang/Group23_K-means clustering.md

 ![Elbow Plot](3.2_TwoGraphs.png)

-Example of Using Elbow Method to Decide K.

-Robert Gove, “Using the elbow method to determine the optimal number of clusters for k-means clustering”, 2017, https://bl.ocks.org/rpgove/0060ff3b656618e9136b
+Figure 2: Example of Using Elbow Method to Decide K. **Figure by Robert Gove, “Using the elbow method to determine the optimal number of clusters for k-means clustering” (2017)**.

 The two graphs are the line graphs of the sum of squared errors with respect to their k numbers for two randomly generated datasets.
 The elbow point is the point where the sum of errors begins decreasing slowly.
 As we can see, a number of 3 would be a good K selection.

 ### 3.3.
 Initializing centroids<a name="3.3"></a>
 The performance of k-means clustering relies on good initial centroids.
 Bad initialization may end up getting undesirable clusters.
 We will briefly talk about how to select good initial centroids.
 #### 3.3.1.
 Bad initial centroids